 The spiritual abilities

 As a result, I build a bridge from the spiritual half of creation to the physical half with the help of spirituology.
-With spirituology I show the deeper meaning that God's creation has for man: to be a school for the spirit - but for that purpose that creation must be adapted to spiritual qualities, if man wants to be able to stay in it and work with it.
+With spirituology I show the deeper meaning that God's creation has for mankind: to be a school of learning for the spirit - but for that purpose that creation must be adapted to spiritual qualities, if man wants to be able to stay in it and work with it.

 By the insights of spirituology the balance between spirit and matter is restored; man, handed over to himself in this physical existence, regains his lasting, spiritual meaning and can learn to see events in this temporary existence in the right light ... the light of eternity.

 This is also related to the meaning of the word 'school', which comes from the Egyptian 'she oel a': 'the lonely man, he is thirsty for insight'.

 From the beginning of modern natural sciences in the 17th century there were researchers who saw in creation God's hand, as in the Netherlands Jan Swammerdam, but also for example Isaac Newton and Albert Einstein had that view.

 The fact that there is a human spirit in creation,

 who is gradually able to understand this creation,

 is caused by the fact that both creation and the human spirit